 Learn the lingo

-Bali expats, no more excuses on why you only know a few words in Bahasa Indonesia after years spent living on the island – now’s the time to learn the lingo, ayo!
-There are so many ways to learn a language these days, from 1-on-1 online classes and downloadable language apps (like Duolingo), or even the old-school method of flash cards or post-it notes stuck on your fridge.
+No more excuses on why you still can’t order a cup of coffee overseas – now’s the time to learn the local lingo!
+There are so many ways to learn a language these days, from 1-on-1 online classes and downloadable language apps (like Duolingo), to the old-school method of flash cards or post-it notes stuck on your fridge.
 Whatever works best for you, give it go and get babbling.
 Selamat belajar!

 Smash those fitness goals

-Okay, so you can’t exactly hit one of Bali’s best gyms or famous yoga studios, but what you can do is find the perfect exercise class or fitness app online.
-The web’s buzzing with inspirational fitness blogs and trainer videos full of fit peeps who can show you the battle ropes – from full-blown workouts with fitness gurus like Kayla Itsines, to calming Yin Yoga with virtual instructors.
+Okay, so you can’t exactly hit the gym or yoga studio right now, but what you can do is find the perfect exercise class or fitness app online.
+The web’s buzzing with inspirational fitness blogs and trainer videos full of fit peeps who can show you the battle ropes – from full-blown workouts with fitness gurus like Kayla Itsines and Nike Training Club, to calming Yin Yoga with virtual instructors.

 Take a breather

 Let’s face it: during these unsettling times, even the most laid-back of peeps are a little on edge.
 So why not soothe those stresses with some meditation, mindfulness, and even anxiety-melting sleep stories to get some good Z’s.
 Our fave apps are Calm and Headspace – we feel all warm and fuzzy just thinking about them…